-This is the most typical behavior when struggling with ATV belt squeals.
+Squeal sounds at idle that go away as you apply throttle is the most typical behavior when struggling with ATV belt squeals.
 This symptom has a range of possible causes.

 When the clutch sheaves, for some reason, is grabbing the belt slightly when it should not, you get a belt squeal.
 It’s the friction between rubber and metal that is causing the characteristic squealing sound.

-The ATV is hard to shift in and out of gear
+The ATV Is Hard to Shift in and Out of Gear

 When the clutch sheaves are not spinning freely at idle, it causes tension on the gears inside the transmission.
 The tension between the gears may require that you use excessive force to operate the gear shifter.
 Sometimes, you won’t be able to shift gears at all.